dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 3. Start all the alpha servers in your cluster with the option `--acl_secret_file`, and make sure they are all using the same secret key file created in Step 2.

-4. You must also obtain the appropriate license from Dgraph Labs Inc. and apply it to the cluster using an HTTP endpoint on Zero to use these features after the expiry of the 30 day trial period.

 Here is an example that starts one zero server and one alpha server with the ACL feature turned on:
 ```